- About Us

 Each applicant should submit both a printed copy and an electronic copy (by email with attachments in MS Word or Adobe PDF):

-- A plan identifying any specific proposals already submitted or to be submitted for external support for the project;
+(3) a plan identifyingany specific proposals already submitted or to be submitted for external support for the project;

-Applications would be reviewed by a panel drawn from the Udall Center's former Fellows and other UA faculty, with an announcement of the results of the competition in April or May 2013.
+Applications would be reviewed by a panel drawn from the Udall Center's former Fellows and other UA faculty, with an announcement of the results of the competition in late April or early May 2014.